 Many times two organs of similar density are so close to each other that they form a "silhouette-sign" that appears as only a single structure thereby complicating radiographic interpretation.
 Other radiographic modalities can be utilized to isolate and thereby identify each individual structure: A barium series, Computer Aided Tomography (CAT) Scan, or Magnetic Resonance Imaging (MRI).
 An x-ray machine can produce survey radiographic films and the films of a barium series, whereas specialized equipment is required to produce a CAT scan or MRI film.

-The new system has brought a whole new perspective to the world of avian radiology.
-Now post "film" development is possible including rotation, magnification, contrast and tissue setting adjustments, along with precise measurements of tumors, fractures, an enlarged liver or heart, and ingested foreign material.
+The BIRD Clinic radiology system can unlock information most other systems cannot see.
+In post "film" development many things can be altered including rotation, magnification, contrast and tissue setting adjustments, along with precise measurements of tumors, fractures, an enlarged liver or heart, and ingested foreign material.
 In the first week after installation the system was helpful in finding a 1mm ingested foreign body (containing Zinc) in a patient as well as an even smaller abnormal calcium deposit in the abdomen of a cockatiel once it was magnified to the size of an amazon!
 All of this while maintaining detail and clarity.
 The animal's size (finches, canaries, budgies, etc) that has plaqued avian veterinarian's diagnostic ability is now minimized with this high definition's system ability to magnify but maintain definition and detail.

-The BIRD Clinic and Dr. Nemetz are very excited to be part of this breakthrough in avian medicine and now have a digital database of patients that can also be used for teaching and transmission through the internet to colleagues for consultation.
+The BIRD Clinic and Dr. Nemetz were very excited to be part of this breakthrough in avian medicine and now have an extensive digital radiograph database of patients that can be used for teaching and transmission through the internet to colleagues around the globe.